johan-bolmsjo/invaders_resurrection/README.md

-# Invaders
+# Invaders Resurrection

-A space invaders game, insanely complicated done.
+Bringing life back to a space invaders game from 1999.

+Overall TODO list is kept in [plan.org](plan.org).

 ## Building